tbreunung/SNI/README.md

 Please cite [1] if you use any of these codes for your own work.

 # Reference
-[1] T. Breunung and B. Balachandran.
-Computationally efficient simulations of stochastically perturbed nonlinear dynamical systems, Journal  of Computational and Nonlinear Dynamics, accepted.
+[1] Breunung, T., & Balachandran, B. (2022).
+Computationally efficient simulations of stochastically perturbed nonlinear dynamical systems.
+Journal of Computational and Nonlinear Dynamics, 17(9), 091008, https://doi.org/10.1115/1.4054932.

 # Notes
 The codes were tested and debugged using MATLAB R2021a, R2020a and R2019b.